MicrosoftDocs/Advertising-docs/BingAds/reporting-service/bidmatchtypereportfilter.md

 ---
-title: BidMatchTypeReportFilter Value Set ms.service: bing-ads-reporting-service ms.topic: article
+title: BidMatchTypeReportFilter Value Set - Reporting ms.service: bing-ads-reporting-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the bid match type values that you can use to filter the report data.
 ---
-# BidMatchTypeReportFilter Value Set
+# BidMatchTypeReportFilter Value Set - Reporting
 Defines the bid match type values that you can use to filter the report data.
 These values are also used as column values in reports that include bid match type, such as the keyword performance report.

 ## Syntax